selfup/pryman/README.md

 Excited to Start Turing on MONDAY!

-# Many Thanks to Josh Cheek from Turing for helping me solve a problem and writing this lil "app" for me
+# Many Thanks to Josh Cheek from Turing for helping me out.